giorgiop94/digital-garden/_notes/resilience.md

 title: resilience
 ---
 ## Resilience 101
-*A system's ability to maintain its self-organizing capacity, its identity, or its regime.*
+*A system's capacity to maintain its self-organizing capacity, its identity, or its regime.*

 **Resilience is not good or bad**, it is just a systems' property, making the system stay in a desirable or undesirable regime

 **Diversity is the bedrock of resilience**